TheApeMachine/co2ok-plugin-woocommerce/readme.txt

 By giving your customers the choice to compensate the carbon footprint of their purchase, you're helping the environment without any investment on your side.

+We're just starting!
+Our site is still mostly in Dutch - soon™.
+(Same goes for a proper description - so much to do and so little time)

+Drop us a line if you have questions or something doesn't work as expected: make@co2ok.eco

 [Terms of Service](http://www.co2ok.eco/wp-content/uploads/2017/10/ToS.pdf)

 == Installation ==